- GRI disclosures

 Solvay participates in working groups and policy coordination groups.
 Solvay senior representatives sit on the steering boards of many of those associations.
 The list of major association memberships in the regions and countries where Solvay is present are as follows:

-The European Round Table of Industrialists (ERT) is a forum that brings together around 50 CEOs of European companies.
+European Round Table of Industrialists (ERT) is a forum that brings together around 50 CEOs of European companies.
 Among its activities, the ERT advocates policies to improve European competitiveness, growth and employment.
 In particular, Solvay actively participates in the working groups dealing with energy, trade, competitiveness, social, and finance, as well as with competition policies.
-Jean-Pierre Clamadieu chairs the Societal Changes Working Group, which focused mainly on aspects related to European Union labor force and education issues (e.g. youth unemployment, skills gap, labor mobility, and women in leadership positions).
-In particular, on youth employability, Jean-Pierre Clamadieu has taken a lead role in the Pact for Youth and serves as the spokesman on behalf of ERT members.
+Jean-Pierre Clamadieu chairs the Societal Changes Working Group, which focuses mainly on aspects related to European Union labor force and education issues (e.g. youth unemployment, skills gap, labor mobility, and women in leadership positions).

 - Chemical roadmap for the highest impact on the Sustainable Development Goals (SDGs): the Better Business, Better World report from the Business and Sustainable Development Commission set the foundations for businesses to define their contribution to delivering on SDGs.
-Solvay and other chemical companies in the WBCSD will identify the SDGs for which chemical companies can be expected to make the biggest impact on delivery.
+Solvay and other chemical companies in the WBCSD have identified the SDGs for which chemical companies are expectedto make the biggest impact on delivery.